Autarkieguide

 Autark in die Saison – Teil 3: Solarmodule & Ladetechnik – Energie aus der Sonne

-In the first two parts of our series "Self-sufficient for the season," we covered the basics of self-sufficient power generation in vehicles and the selection of the appropriate supply battery .
-In the third part of the series, we will now address the question of how this energy can be generated efficiently and reliably.
-The focus is on the selection of solar modules and the associated charging technology, as they form a fundamental building block for an independent power supply on the go.
+In the first two parts of our series "Self-Sufficient for the Season," we covered the basics of generating your own power in your vehicle and choosing the right auxiliary battery .
+In this third part, we'll focus on how to generate this energy efficiently and reliably.
+The emphasis here is on selecting the right solar panels and charging technology, as these form a fundamental component for an independent power supply on the go.

-We will explain the key differences between monocrystalline and polycrystalline solar modules, provide guidance on the required solar power, and determine which charge controller – MPPT or PWM – is best for which application.
+We explain the key differences between monocrystalline and polycrystalline solar modules, provide guidance on the required solar power and which charge controller – MPPT or PWM – is suitable for which application.

 What types of solar modules are there?
 Monocrystalline vs. polycrystalline

-There are various types of solar modules on the solar market, and the differences may not be immediately apparent to beginners.
-We'll explain – two technologies in particular dominate module construction: monocrystalline and polycrystalline Solar modules.
-Both technologies are based on silicon as a semiconductor material, but differ in their manufacturing process, efficiency, and application possibilities.
-A closer look at the differences helps you make the right decision for your specific application.
+The solar market offers various types of solar modules, and the differences may not be immediately apparent to beginners.
+We'll explain – two technologies in particular dominate module design: monocrystalline and polycrystalline Solar modules.
+Both technologies are based on silicon as a semiconductor material, but differ in their manufacturing process, efficiency, and application.
+A closer look at the differences helps in making the right decision for each specific application.

 Monocrystalline solar modules – efficient and space-saving